It is also known as stress cardiomyopathy, apical ballooning, or broken heart syndrome.

-Takotsubo cardiomyopathy most often affects women between the ages of 61-76.
+Takotsubo cardiomyopathy most often affects women between the ages of 61 and 76 years.
 The condition commonly occurs immediately after experiencing extreme emotional or physical stress.

-- Symptoms can include nausea, irregular heartbeat and sweating
+- Symptoms can include chest pain and shortness of breath.

-- Most people recover from takotsubo cardiomyopathy within 1-2 weeks
+- Most people recover from takotsubo cardiomyopathy within a few days to a week.

 What is it?